SAINT PAUL’S CATHOLIC SCHOOL PARENT/STUDENT HANDBOOK

 ELECTRONIC DEVICES All electronic devices capable of making phone calls, texting, instant messaging, taking photographs, or connecting to the internet via data plan or WiFi must be put on the teachers desk upon first arriving to the classroom at the beginning of every school day.
 Any device that is not put on the teachers desk will not be permitted to be used at any point on school grounds during that day.
 If the device is seen leaving a backpack, desk, or any other unauthorized location during the school day than that device will be confiscated and given to the office where the parent or guardian will have to pick it up at the availability of the office staff.
 Electronic devices as described will only be permitted for use in school if it is put on the teachers desk and then the teacher authorizes the use of it during the day for reading, researching, or some other school related function that can be directly supervised.
 A filter called Covenant Eyes must be installed.
 At no point will any electronic device leave the classroom during the school day unless the homeroom teacher receives prior authorization from the teacher that the students are switching to.
 Any student with an electronic device that is found using it in an unauthorized location will have the device confiscated and further discipline can be administered depending on the usage.
 Students will use the school phone to make any necessary phone calls for schedule changes, transportation concerns, or to inform parents about any sporting event information.
 Having an electronic device in school is a privilege, not a right, that can be taken away if not used appropriately and according to school policy.
 St. Paul’s Catholic School bears no responsibility for lost or damaged electronic devices, they are brought to school at the students own risk.

-EMERGENCY INFORMATION In case of an emergency each child is required to have on file the following information:
+EMERGENCY INFORMATION In case of an emergency each child is required to have current information recorded on the electronic student information system called Ren Web:

 - Parent(s) or guardian(s) name(s).